LukeAndrewSmith/thesis/Notes/HUMOR_NOTES.md

         - Errors computed in the paper over whole datasets
             - See what they're based on, might just be the i3DB stuff
     2. Qualitative
-        - Visualisations of convergences to the final state (like the one from yesterday) for a selection of videos, e.g with specific cases we care about like occlusions
+        - Visualisations of convergences to the final state for a selection of videos
-            - **Take the final optimisation x's as ground truth and compare the x's during optimisation to the 'ground truth' x's to see how they are converging**
-                - Why is the $x_0$ so high at the beginnning
+            - Why is the $x_0$ so high at the beginnning?
         - Videos of how certain states changes over the iterations
         - Plots of their losses over time
     - Optimisations to try out
+        - **Try with Adam, not lbfgs**
         - **Try example with much smaller sequence length**
             - What is the difference between batch size and sequence length?
             - What batch size should it be?